Despite judge’s order, plans being made for census layoffs

 “This is not something we are directing people to do,” Cook said.

-The email was sent out Wednesday, just days after U.S. District Judge Lucy Koh granted a temporary restraining order last weekend to stop the Census Bureau from winding down operations until a court hearing for a preliminary injunction is held Sept.
+The email was sent out Wednesday, just days after U.S. District Judge Lucy Koh in San Jose, California, granted a temporary restraining order last weekend to stop the Census Bureau from winding down operations until a court hearing for a preliminary injunction is held Sept.
 17.

 According to the email, those rated “A” are considered top performers and should be kept until the end of the head count which is at the end of September, for now.
 Census takers rated “B” are considered “good” and also should be kept, the instructions said.